dualra1n/dualra1n/tutorial.md

 1. <code>git clone --recursive https://github.com/dualra1n/dualra1n</code>

 2. Download the ipsw file which you want to dualboot with and paste it into ipsw/ directory.
-You can use this website to download: https://ipsw.me (Remember, iOS 14.0 to iOS 14.8.1. iOS 13.7 is supported using the iOS 13 branch.
-Other versions are not supported.)
+You can use this website to download: https://ipsw.me (Remember, only iOS 14.0 to iOS 14.8.1. are supported. iOS 13.7 is supported too, but requires the iOS 13 branch.
+All other versions are unsupported.)

 3. Run <code>./dualboot.sh --dualboot <version you want to dualboot with></code>